Skip to main content

 Fig. 1: IAL1 flow

-• Once you have successfully integrated your application with the Login.gov environment, users start at your application and are redirected back to Login.gov via OIDC or SAML protocols.
+• Once you have successfully integrated your application with the Login.gov environment, users start at your application and are redirected back to Login.gov via OpenID Connect (OIDC) or SAML protocols.

 • The attributes you pass into your application request will determine if the request will be processed at Identity Assurance Level 1 (IAL1) or as an identity proofed account.
 Identity proofed accounts require the user to complete additional steps to verify their identity in addition to the Multifactor Authentication (MFA).
 Login.gov continues to work toward achieving certification of compliance with NIST’s IAL2 standard from a third-party assessment organization.